Trumpet at sunset

 36. Nigeria: In Lagos, see live jazz at New Afrika Shrine, shop the fabric markets, and grab some Indian grub at Sherlaton restaurant.
 Matador Goods editor Lola Akinmade will be happy to add to this.

-37. Rwanda: Spend a day at the Kigali Memorial Center to learn about the Rwandian genocide.
+37. Rwanda: Spend a day at the Kigali Memorial Center to learn about the Rwandan genocide.
 For us, it was another reminder of how easily we turn our backs on events in Africa and our apathy towards a continent we know so little about.

 38. Sao Tome & Principe: See exotic flowers at the Flora Speciosa, visit the Corallo Chocolate Factory, and see a local coffee plantation.